Malik (film): Characters

 Reports had claimed that Fahadh plays a role of a politician named Sulaimaan Malik.
 His role was rumoured to be similar of Michael Corleone in The Godfather (1972) portrayed by Al Pacino or Velu Naicker in Nayakan (1987) portrayed by Kamal Haasan.
-But Narayanan said that his role is based on a real-life person who died in 1986.
+However, Narayanan revealed that his role is based on a real-life person who died in 1986.
 Since the plot is based on land acquisition cases in the coastal regions of Thiruvananthapuram in Kerala, Mahesh had stated that "The film revolves around a place where there was a resistance against this constant threat of displacement of a minority community, and a person who was responsible for making his people rise up", further describing his character as "someone who emerged as a leader among the community".

 The film revolves around Sulaimaan's character spanning from the age of 21 to 58, and Fahadh shed 10 to 15 kilograms, for the younger version of his character.
-The aged Sulaimaan's look was inspired by Faasil's grandfather.
+The aged Sulaimaan's look was inspired by Fahadh's grandfather.
 It was after experimenting with different looks that Mahesh zeroed in on Fahadh's grandfather.
 He said the "biggest challenge" of Fahadh was to shoot the younger portions, as he had to lose weight.
 The film was shot chronologically from aged to young as he lost weight.